MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 variable `$ErrorActionPreference` does not affect the redirected output.

 Many native commands write to `stderr` as an alternative stream for additional information.
-This behavior can cause confusion when looking through errors; or the additional output information can be lost to the user if `$ErrorActionPreference` is set to a state that mutes the output.
+This behavior can cause confusion when looking through errors or the additional output information can be lost to the user if `$ErrorActionPreference` is set to a state that mutes the output.

+When a native command has a non-zero exit code, `$?` is set to `$false`.
+If the exit code is zero, `$?` is set to `$true`.

 ## PSNullConditionalOperators